Editor’s Note:

 Mostly causes a fever

 “As for the pathogen in question, we have ruled out several hypotheses, including whether it is influenza, avian influenza, adenovirus, severe acute respiratory syndrome (SARS) or the Middle East respiratory syndrome (MERS),” the press release reads.
-Most patients suffer only from fever but a small number of cases is accompanied by shortness of breath and pulmonary infections.
+Most patients suffer only from fever, but a small number of cases are accompanied by shortness of breath and pulmonary infections.

 In 2003, SARS killed nearly 800 people